raspberrypilearning/physical-computing-with-python/motors.md

     from gpiozero import PWMOutputDevice
     ```

-1. Create new connections to each of your pins, as before, but using `PWMOutputDevice`:
+1. Create new connections to each of your pins as before, but using `PWMOutputDevice`:

     ```python
     a = PWMOutputDevice(4)